klu-dev/citrix-keyboard-ime-docs/kbime-config/Keyboard and IME Configuration.md

 | Citrix Workspace app for iOS     |   No   |   No   |  Yes   |   No   |
 | Citrix Workspace app for HTML5   |   No   |   No   |  Yes   |   No   |

-<span id = "table2">Sync Mode Supportability in Different Platform of Citrix Workspace app</span>
+<span id = "table12">Table 1.2 Sync Mode Supportability in Different Platform of Citrix Workspace app</span>

 ## <span id="configmode1">Mode 1: Configure “Use VDA side default keyboard when logging in or reconnecting to the VDA” Mode</span>